Rares8921/99-haskell-problems/README.md

 - **Arithmetic**
 - **Logic and Codes**
 - **Binary/Multiway Trees**
--    The following categories will be in future problems:
 - **Graphs**

 Each solution is implemented with clarity and efficiency in mind, following idiomatic Haskell practices.